New Medicare items to support those affected by bushfires

 They help individuals to resolve presenting psychological problems, the associated social and other environmental problems, and improve their quality of life.
 This may involve family as well as individual counselling, and group therapy.
 Social workers recognise the broader implications of an individual having a mental illness and the impact on friends, family, work and education.

-Accredited Mental Health Social Worker Trade Mark
+Accredited Mental Health Social Worker credential and logo

 Accredited Mental Health Social Workers Qualifications, skills and experience